 Some have antennas that stick out and provide better and more stable connectivity than the USB Wi-Fi adapters do.

-They are, however, slighly more expensive than the USB WiFi.
-In addition that you’ll have to open up your computer to install them which requires SOME technical skills.
+They are, however, slightly more expensive than USB Wi-Fi.
+In addition to that, you’ll have to open up your computer to install them, which requires SOME technical skills.

-Also, you need to make sure that you do have an empty PCIe slot available.
+Also, you need to ensure you have an empty PCIe slot available.

-So do motherboards come with WiFi?
-Assuming we are talking about desktop motherboards here, then an average budget and mid-range does not come with WiFi by default.
+So do motherboards come with Wi-Fi?
+Assuming we talk about desktop motherboards here, an average budget and mid-range do not have Wi-Fi by default.

-There ARE however, variants and models that most certainly feature built in WiFi but you have to actively look for them.
+Some variants and models most certainly feature built-in Wi-Fi, but you have to look for them actively.

-For Micro ATX and ATX motherboards, however, whether or not you’ll need Wi-Fi comes down to your preference of whether you want to save up on the extra cost of WiFi or not.
+For Micro ATX and ATX motherboards, however, whether or not you’ll need Wi-Fi comes down to your preference of whether you want to save up on the extra cost of Wi-Fi.

-You can add WiFi on your board with very easy to acquire some additional components should you wish such as WiFi USB dongle or a PCIe x1 expansion card.
+You can add Wi-Fi to your board with easy-to-acquire additional components, such as a Wi-Fi USB dongle or a PCIe x1 expansion card.

-While WiFi does have its merits in certain situations, the reason why most motherboards do not come with WiFi by default is because desktops are stationary PCs.
+While Wi-Fi has its merits in certain situations, most motherboards do not come with Wi-Fi by default, and desktops are stationary PCs.
 Hence Ethernet is often the standard of choice here.